stuntrally/stuntrally3/docs/Developing.md

 # 🟢 Ogre-Next - Advanced 🧰🔧

 Explaining how to do advaced things, that need extending HLMS, shaders and .cpp code for it too.
-Some utility code `src/common/AppGui_Util.cpp` with few really basic things that needed methods now.
+Some utility [code](../src/common/AppGui_Util.cpp) with few really basic things that needed methods now.

 Some links (few also in [post here](https://forums.ogre3d.org/viewtopic.php?p=554575#p554575)) with good info (may be somewhat random and really old):
 - [recent longer 2 replies](https://forums.ogre3d.org/viewtopic.php?p=555022#p555022)